mixu/wildglob/readme.md

 ## Features

-- 2-3x faster than the `glob` module, with the same glob syntax
+- 2-3x faster than the [node-glob](https://github.com/isaacs/node-glob) module, with the same glob syntax
 - generic: supports multiple glob engines, allowing you to use the fastest glob engine available and compare performance between glob engines
   - currently works with wildmatch, minimatch and globy
 - supports multiple glob expressions for each search